kswchan/Hydroponics/README.md

-# Thailand-Hydroponics
+# Hydroponics
-Build a hydroponics system in Thailand with TW colleagues
+Build a hydroponics system with TW colleagues